jumpyvi/bottomtext/README.md

 This is meant to be a local layering replacement for Fedora, AlmaLinux Kitten 10 and Centos 10.

+> [!CAUTION]
+> This is super-experimental.
+Sysexts may behave weirdly.
+Please test in an isolated environment.

 # Setup

 ## Install